isabella232/journeys.en/help/using/action/custom-action-limitations.md

 Here are a few limitations regarding the use of custom actions:

-* There is no capping or sending volume buffering/smoothing.
+* There is no sending volume buffering/smoothing.
 * Two retries are systematically performed in case of an error.
 You cannot adjust the number of retries according to the error message received.
-* The built-in **[!UICONTROL Reaction]** event allows you to react to out-of-the-box actions (see [](../building-journeys/event-activities.md).
+* The built-in **[!UICONTROL Reaction]** event allows you to react to out-of-the-box actions (see [](../building-journeys/event-activities.md)).
 If you want to react to a message sent via a custom action, you need to configure a dedicated event.
 * The custom action URL does not support dynamic parameters.
 * Only POST and PUT call methods are supported.
 * The name of the query parameter or header must not start with "." or "$".